SAP Articles

 Category Details

-Ideal Company Size & Type Best for small to lower mid-market manufacturers.
-Job shops, custom fabricators, and light industrial production facilities are a good fit.
-If you’ve outgrown QuickBooks and spreadsheets, Cetec might be the next step — without jumping straight to NetSuite or SAP B1.
+Ideal Company Size & Type Designed for small to lower mid-market manufacturers.
+A strong choice for job shops, custom fabricators, and light industrial production.
+If your team has outgrown QuickBooks and spreadsheets, Cetec may be the next step before considering NetSuite or SAP B1.

 Key Manufacturing Modules - Quotes, Orders, and Job Costing